diem/dip/lips/lip-5.md

 * **subaddress**: Accounts on-chain are represented by an address.
 To allow multiplexing of a single address into multiple wallets, custodial wallets may use “subaddresses” under the on-chain address for each underlying user.
 While custodians can keep an internal ledger for mapping subaddresses, these virtual identifiers are not stored as resources on the Libra blockchain.
 A best practice is to use subaddresses as a single-use address to remove linkability.
 In this way, subaddresses serve as a many-to-one mapping between subaddresses and a user - where ideally subaddresses are not re-used for more than one payment.

 * **account identifier**:  An account identifier is a base-32 encoded string that captures 1) the network version the address is intended for, 2) the address type (with or without subaddress) and 3) the underlying address components.
-This identifier uses the bech32 encoding which consists of a human readable prefix, delimiter, serialized payload and checksum.
+This identifier uses the bech32 encoding which consists of a human readable prefix, delimiter, serialized payload (account address, subaddress) and checksum.
 An example of an account identifier is `lbr1p7ujcndcl7nudzwt8fglhx6wxn08kgs5tm6mz4usw5p72t`.

 * **intent identifier**: An intent identifier is a URI-serialized string that couples an *account identifier* with optional query parameters that specify preferences for an on-chain action.
 Initially, intent identifiers will be used for specifying transaction requests.
 In the fullness of time, we can expect using intent identifiers for sharing richer transaction metadata or identity information. an example of an intent identifier is `libra://lbr11q8mjtzdhrl6035feva9r7umfc6du7ezz300tv2hj7v5pyg?am=1000000&c=LBR`